Ankanhalder2000/camera-trap-data-analysis/README.md

 4. Open the Jupyter notebook:
    notebooks/CameraTrap_Analysis.ipynb

-## Observation Density Heatmap
+## 📌 **Download the final release of the Camera Trap Analysis project:** [v1.0 – Camera Trap Analysis](https://github.com/Ankanhalder2000/camera-trap-data-analysis/releases/tag/v1.0)

-The Jupyter Notebook contains a code cell that generates a heatmap showing the density of camera trap observations based on longitude and latitude.

-> Note: The PNG figure has been removed from the repository to reduce clutter, but the code and output remain in the notebook.
+> Note: The Jupyter Notebook contains a code cell that generates a heatmap showing the density of camera trap observations based on longitude and latitude.
+The PNG figure has been removed from the repository to reduce clutter, but the code and output remain in the notebook.
 Running the notebook will generate the heatmap interactively.Python-based heatmaps are exploratory.
 Final spatial interpretation is intended for GIS platforms.